 Finally, if you are visiting Vienna at Christmas, the Schönbrunn Palace is home to one of the city’s best Christmas markets, albeit on a small scale.

-The Palace is open year-round and will cost you 18 Euro for the Imperial Tour.
-Schloss Schönbrunn is at Schönbrunner Schloßstraße 47.
-The nearest subway station is Schönbrunn.
+The Palace is open year-round.
+Schloss Schönbrunn is at Schönbrunner Schloßstraße 47 and the nearest subway station is Schönbrunn.

 Palace of the Shirvanshahs, Azerbaijan

 The Palace of the Shirvanshahs in the old walled city of Baku is considered to be a pearl of Azerbaijan’s architecture.
 Together with the nearby maiden tower, it is part of the UNESCO World Heritage list of historical monuments.

 This 15th Century palace was built by the Shirvanshah, who ruled large parts of Azerbaijan from the 8th till the 16th century.
 Although relatively unknown, they were one of the longest-existing dynasties in the Islamic world.
 Their first capital in the city of Shamakhi was moved to Baku after an earthquake in 1411.